Overview of Massachusetts Taxes

 If you're thinking about buying real estate in Massachusetts despite the high property tax bills, or if you're looking into refinancing your mortgage, check out our mortgage rates guide for details on getting mortgages in the state.

 A financial advisor can help you understand how homeownership fits into your overall financial goals.
-SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 How Property Taxes in Massachusetts Work

-In Massachusetts cities and towns are responsible for administering and collecting property taxes.
+In Massachusetts, cities and towns are responsible for administering and collecting property taxes.
 Tax bills are mailed out four times annually (in January, April, July and October), and they are due within 30 days of being sent.

 Property taxes in Massachusetts are based on the assessed value of the property and the local tax rate.
 All residential real estate is assessed every year.
-The goal of the assessment is to determine the market value of the property as of January 1st, the assessment date in Massachusetts.
+The goal of the assessment is to determine the market value of the property as of January 1, the assessment date in Massachusetts.

 To determine market value local assessors can use one of several approaches.
 The most common is the market method.
 This method uses market data, including the sales prices of nearby comparable properties, to calculate market value.